beshkenadze/eyecite-js/README.md

 eyecite-js is a TypeScript/JavaScript port of the Python [eyecite](https://github.com/freelawproject/eyecite) library for extracting legal citations from text strings.
 It recognizes a wide variety of citations commonly found in legal documents, making it an essential tool for legal tech applications.

-### Current Status (v2.7.6-alpha.19)
+### Current Status (v2.7.6-alpha.23)

-- ✅ **95% Feature Complete**: Nearly full parity with Python eyecite v2.7.6
+- ✅ **Complete Feature Parity**: Full parity with Python eyecite v2.7.6
-- ✅ **Production Ready**: 335 passing tests, comprehensive citation coverage
+- ✅ **Production Ready**: 354 passing tests, comprehensive citation coverage
+- ✅ **Enhanced Features**:
+  - Overlap handling for multi-section citations
+  - Clean options-based API
-- ✅ **Enhanced Features**: Id. citation resolution with section substitution, DOL Opinion support
+  - Id. citation resolution with section substitution
-- 🚧 **In Progress**: Performance optimizations, test infrastructure improvements
+  - DOL Opinion support
+- ✅ **Modern API**: Refactored `getCitations()` with options object for better developer experience

 See our [ROADMAP.md](ROADMAP.md) for detailed feature parity status and development plans.